 Encourage all household members to leave your puppy undisturbed while he sleeps.
 It will help him sleep more soundly and establish good sleeping habits.

-You do want to be aware of where your puppy is while he’s sleeping, though.
+You do want to know where your puppy is while he’s sleeping, though.
 He’ll likely need to go outside when he wakes up.
 So, you want to be on top of that to help ease him into housebreaking.

 2. Establish a Sleeping Space for Your Puppy

 Whether the spot is in his crate or a bed, you’ll want your puppy to know where he’s supposed to go when he needs a nap.
-If he seems sleepy, encourage him to lay down in his designated sleeping spot and leave him to take his nap.
+If he seems sleepy, encourage him to lie in his designated sleeping spot and leave him to nap.

 3. Create a Routine